 What are Unfiled Taxes?

 Filing tax returns each year is one of the most complicated financial commitments wage earners must make.
 If you are a small-business owner or 1099 employee, the process can be exponentially more complicated.

 While some taxpayers look forward to tax season as a time that they get to receive a sizable tax return check, others are faced with large tax bills that put them at financial risk.

-When a taxpayer knows that filing their taxes will result in a tax bill they cannot afford, it is natural to not file the taxes at all out of fear, however not filing your taxes is the worst thing that a taxpayer in tax debt can do for their situation.
+When a taxpayer knows that filing their taxes will result in a tax bill they cannot afford, it is natural to not file the taxes at all out of fear, however not filing your taxes is the worst thing that a taxpayer who owes back taxes can do for their situation.

 What are the Consequences for Not Filing?

 The consequences for not filing your tax returns can be severe and place the delinquent taxpayer in more trouble.

 Failure to file your taxes is considered a crime.

 Refusal to file your taxes can be considered a type of tax evasion.